carvel-dev/carvel/content/kapp-controller/docs/latest/package-authoring.md

 For more on using kbld to populate the `.imgpkg` directory with an ImageLock, and why it is useful, see the [imgpkg docs on the subject](/imgpkg/docs/latest/resources/#imageslock-configuration)

-Once these files have been added, our package contents bundle is ready to be pushed:
+Once these files have been added, our package contents bundle is ready to be pushed as shown below (**NOTE:** replace `registry.corp.com/packages/` if working through example):

 ```bash
 $ imgpkg push -b registry.corp.com/packages/simple-app:1.0.0 -f package-contents/